antonpinchuk/node-jenkins-demo/README.md

 ## Jenkins

-I installed it on MacOS using [homebrew](http://brew.sh). _I also played with running it as docker container.
-A challenge part here is that our pipeline will require executing docker build, that cause docker in docker, which is possible, but tricky (see below)._
+I installed it on MacOS using [homebrew](http://brew.sh). _I also played with running it as a Docker container.
+A challenge part here was that my pipeline runs docker build, that cause 'docker in docker', which is possible, but tricky (see below)._

 In real life you most likely run Jenkins on VPS or private server with Ubuntu/Debian where configuration is pretty similar to what I've done here.

-Because I need github to access my local jenkins from outside I set up [ngrok](https://ngrok.com/), which is pretty easy, installed it with homebrew as well.
+Because I need github to access my local jenkins from outside I've set up [ngrok](https://ngrok.com/), which was pretty easy to do, I installed it with homebrew as well.

-Run & configure Jenkins (Wizard), uncheck unnecessary plugins (like gradle) and add required ones:
+Run & configure Jenkins (Wizard), uncheck unnecessary plugins (like gradle) and check whatever required for my task:
 * Git
 * Credentials
 * NodeJS